1920s George Rice Blacksmith Shop

 This timber-framed structure, which opened in June 2010, is made of reclaimed timbers from Grey County buildings.
 It is a 24 foot x 32 foot storey-and-a-half board and batten-sided structure, with a gable roof.
 There is an oversized horseshoe trade sign hung on the front, inspired by the sign that George Rice (1892-1964) had on his blacksmith shop at Massie, Grey County.

-The project was initiated and funded by the children of George & Jessie Rice.
-The structure differs from George Rice's original shop, but reflects the sort of rural blacksmith shop that had a "shoeing floor" and enough space for blacksmithing, farrier and early mechanical work.
+The project was initiated and funded by the children of George and Jessie Rice.
+The structure differs from Rice's original shop, but replicates a rural blacksmith shop with a "shoeing floor" and enough space for blacksmithing, farrier and early mechanical work.

 The Massie Blacksmith Shop